-- Observation your consultant would continue to monitor your condition closely and advise you accordingly. - Partial removal of your kidney this may not always be possible and would depend on the reason for you needing surgery. - Embolisation / Radiofrequency Ablation these are specialised techniques and would be discussed with you if suitable.
+- Observation your consultant would continue to monitor your condition closely and advise you accordingly. - Partial removal of your kidney this may not always be possible and would depend on the reason for you needing surgery. - Laporascopic removal of your kidney (keyhole surgery). - Embolisation / Radiofrequency Ablation these are specialised techniques and would be discussed with you if suitable.